Claiming ineffective assistance of counsel (IAC) is a way to get your guilty plea, guilty verdict or sentence reversed in Nevada.

 Note the Nevada Supreme Court typically does not rule on IAC claims in appeals from a conviction.11

-You always have the burden to prove ineffective assistance of counsel except in some very rare cases where the attorney clearly provided no meaningful legal counsel.
-Examples of when Nevada courts can presume your attorney denied you effective assistance of counsel include:
+You always have the burden to prove ineffective assistance of counsel except in rare cases where the attorney clearly provided no meaningful legal counsel.
+Examples of when Nevada courts can presume IAC include when your attorney:

-- Your attorney is absent when the jury delivers the verdict.
+- is absent when the jury delivers the verdict,

-- Your attorney refused your wish to bring an appeal.
+- refused your wish to bring an appeal.12

 It depends on the case and what you asked for in the motion or writ.
 In all probability, the court will reverse and remand the decision for a new trial or sentencing.